 Deleting entire rows with content is interpreted as removing a series of cells.

-Merging two or more cells into one is interpreted as removal of content of adjacent cells.
+Merging two or more cells into one is interpreted as removal of content of nearby cells.

-Respectively, un-merging a cell into two or more cells is interpreted as adding content of adjacent cells.
+Respectively, un-merging a cell into two or more cells is interpreted as adding content of nearby cells.

 Since it is difficult to compare spreadsheet revisions to meet all use cases, some changes may not be highlighted in diffs in the way that people would expect.
 We will continue to work on the Excel diff feature to meet the broadest set of needs.